-Inflation has also increased throughout the U.S. economy.
-In the current inflationary environment, we have and may continue to experience increases in labor costs and other costs of doing business.
-Cost increases may outpace our expectations, causing us to use our cash and other liquid assets faster than forecasted.
-If we are unable to successfully manage the effects of inflation, our business, operating results, cash flows, and financial condition may be adversely affected.
+To help mitigate the inflationary pressures on our business, we have implemented compensation strategies, selective price increases in certain markets, supply chain optimization initiatives and carefully monitor labor costs in our day-to-day operations.
+However, cost increases due to inflationary pressures may outpace our expectations and we may not be able to offset the higher costs through price increases and achieve cost efficiencies, causing us to use our cash and other liquid assets faster than forecasted.
+If we are unable to successfully manage the effects of inflation, our business, operating results, cash flows and financial condition may be adversely affected.